 Everyone is also unique in their best bet for weight loss.
 Intriguing, to me, is the strong connection between the FTO variant, carbohydrate intake, and SCD1 gene expression.[ref]

 I also want to caution that a lot of the studies on stearoyl-CoA desaturase are done in animals (usually mice).
 While it is interesting to see the results of these studies, I always keep a little kernel of doubt in the back of my mind.
 Example: The SCD1 studies showing that decreased enzyme function in skin and muscles decreased weight… This could be due to the mice being cold (less fat under the skin), causing an increase in brown fat.[ref]

 What you eat can affect SCD1 levels rapidly.

-Animal studies on fasted mice show that if they are fed a low-fat, high sugar/carbohydrate diet after fasting, their SCD1 mRNA levels increase 45-fold over the next 36 hours.
+Animal studies on fasted mice showed that if they were fed a low-fat, high sugar/carbohydrate diet after fasting, their SCD1 mRNA levels increase 45-fold over the next 36 hours.
 Switching the mice back to their normal, balanced chow diet brought the SCD1 levels back to normal pretty quickly.[ref]

 It makes sense that SCD1 levels would rise dramatically – the big influx of carbohydrates after fasting are going to be at least partly stored as fat via lipogenesis.
 SCD1 is needed to convert the saturated stearic acid into oleic acid in the lipid storage droplets.
 The stored fat in adipocytes is about 45% oleic acid.[ref]